Bios-Marcel/cordless/README.md

 ```shell
 go get -u github.com/Bios-Marcel/cordless
 ```

+Note: Linux users need xclip in order to copy and paste properly, there is currently no support for wayland.

 In order to execute the application, simply run the executable, which lies at `$GOPATH/bin/cordless`.
 In order to be able to run this from your terminal,